cloud-of-things/cot-java-rest-sdk/DEVELOPER.md

 Remember the ID of the device, it will be needed to trigger an alarm.

+Show all devices that are registered in the Cloud of Things:

+    java -cp examples/target/java-rest-client-examples-with-dependencies-0.7.0-SNAPSHOT.jar InventoryPrinter

+The created device should show up there.

 Start an alarm watcher:

     java -cp examples/target/java-rest-client-examples-with-dependencies-0.7.0-SNAPSHOT.jar AlarmWatcher